 Elixir development extensions

-There are lots of Elixir plug-ins available to try.
+There are many Elixir plug-ins available to try.
 The problem with trying multiples is they sometimes conflict with each other giving a poor experience and you end up blaming the wrong thing!

 I suggest going with this 1 Elixir extension and getting to know what it does for you before you start adding others.